TheAbstract/notes/README.md

-# notebooks
+# notes

-A collection of notebooks on various things I'm learning.
+Notes on various things I'm learning.
 These are _rough_ working notes, continuously evolving.

 	rough := May contain incomplete work, misunderstandings, and outright errors.